huihanlhh/huihanlhh.github.io/_pages/about.md

   - /about.html
 ---

 Hi, my name is Huihan Li.
-I'm a second year PhD student working on Natural Language Processing in University of Southern California.
+I'm a third year PhD student working on Natural Language Processing in University of Southern California.
 I'm part of the [INK Lab](https://inklab.usc.edu/), advised by [Xiang Ren](https://shanzhenren.github.io/).
 I got my M.S.E in Computer Science from Princeton University, being part of the [Princeton Natural Language Processing Group](https://princeton-nlp.github.io/) and advised by [Danqi Chen](https://www.cs.princeton.edu/~danqic/).
 I studied Computer Science and Cognitive & Linguistic Sciences at [Wellesley College](https://www.wellesley.edu/), working with [Christine Bassem](https://www.wellesley.edu/cs/faculty/bassem) on human crowdsensing.

 I am passionate about Natural Language Processing, Computational Linguistics, and everything about languages.
-In high school, I competed in [International Linguistics Olympiad](https://ioling.org/) representing China.
+In high school, I competed in [International Linguistics Olympiad](https://ioling.org/) representing China, and won an Honorable Mention in Sofia, Bulgaria (2015) and a Bronze Medal in Mysore, India (2016).

 Outside of research, I enjoy all kinds of sports, cooking/baking, and reading.
+I played water polo in college and it had been one of my best memories.
+Currently, I am learning tennis.

 Research
 ======
-My research focuses on training and evaluating language models using tasks that require mastering knowledge of the world.
-As of now, I am especially interested in robust natural language understanding, generation following constraints, and question answering.
+My research focuses on training and evaluating language models for robust generalization.
+As of now, I am especially interested in the low-confidence domain or distribution, *i.e.* the long-tail distribution.
+My broad research goal involves two key objectives: (1) understanding the impact of data frequency on model memorization and generalization, and (2) developing methods for detecting and generating long-tail data to enhance model performance across diverse scenarios.
+A full list of my publications is in [this link](https://huihanlhh.github.io/publications/).

 News
 ======
+* **August 2024**.
+I am awarded the [Amazon ML PhD Fellowship](https://trustedai.usc.edu/fellowships) for 2024-2025.
+This fellowship will support my work on Secure and Trusted Machine Learning.
+* **July 2024**.
+Our [paper](https://arxiv.org/abs/2404.10199), "CULTURE-GEN: Revealing Global Cultural Perception in Language Models through Natural Language Prompting", is accepted to COLM 2024.
+See you in Philly in October!
-* **March 2022**.
+* **March 2023**.
 I will be joining [AI2 Mosaic Team](https://mosaic.allenai.org/people) as a summer research intern starting May 2023, working with [Nouha Dziri](https://nouhadziri.github.io/) and [Yejin Choi](https://homes.cs.washington.edu/~yejin/)!

 Teaching
 ======